rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 weight: 150
 ---
-An executable of a component can be either a source code file or a docker file in a git repository or a docker image file.
+An executable of a component can be either a source code file or a docker file in a git repository or a docker image.

 ## Build strategies
 rapyuta.io builds ROS and non-ROS packages using various build strategies.
 The ***Build Engine*** selects an appropriate build strategy based on whether the package contains a git repository with Dockerfile or without it or a docker image.

-If the **Executable Type** is **Git**, you must provide the url address of a git repository.

 The goal of each build strategy is to generate a running docker container at the end of package creation process.